kgisl/pythonFDP/notes/selectSortLectureGuide.md

 ## Summary
-1. We reviewed SelectionSort in a "manual mode"
+1. We incrementally developed SelectionSort in a "manual mode"
 2. We arrived at the pseudo code
 3. We wrote the equivalent code for SelectionSort